Calculate the foundation for the shed. Selecting and building a foundation for a shed. What to consider when choosing a foundation

 • Hygroscopic due to the porosity of the structure;

-• Has a high thermal conductivity;
+• Has high thermal conductivity;

 • Not resistant to frost.